iambrunoromano/design-patterns/README.md

     void secondField(SecondField secondField);
     void thirdField(ThirdField thirdField);
     ...
-    NumerousFieldsClass build();
 }
 ```

+As you may notice the `Builder` interface provides methods useful during both construction of `FirstClass` and `SecondClass` objects.

-Create the new builder classes that implement the building steps in their own ways:
+Create the new builder classes that implement the building steps for the single chosen (product - `FirstClass` and `SecondClass`) class:

 ```
 class FirstBuilder {
-    private NumerousFieldsClass numerousFieldsClass;
+    private FirstClass firstClass;

     private FirstField firstField;
     private SecondField secondField;